What is Forensic Accounting?

 - Fraud detection

 - Accounting topics

-You will need an undergraduate degree in accounting or equivalent in order to enroll on a Master’s program.
+However, you’ll need an undergraduate degree in accounting or equivalent in order to enroll in a Master’s program.

 If you are interested in a Master’s in Forensic Accounting you will be able to choose between online and on-campus programs offered by a variety of private and public schools.